-I would advise a risk of 3% at most, whatever percentage of risk is settled for, stick by it always.
+I would advise a risk of 3% at most; whatever risk percentage is settled for, stick by it always.

-A lot of traders place a stop loss of 30 pips for a gain of 20 pips, this practice is bad.
+Many traders place a stop loss of 30 pips for a gain of 20 pips; this practice is bad.
 Sooner or later, you’re bound to get burned this way.

-A good analogy for this is a coin flip for a possible gain, it’s low probable to guess if it lands either on its head or tail.
-The risk to reward in this case is 1:1; gambling (obviously).
+A good analogy for this is a coin flip for a possible gain.
+It’s difficult to guess if it lands either on its head or tail.
+The risk to reward, in this case, is 1:1; gambling (obviously).

 Experienced forex traders use either fundamental or technical analysis to attain a bias before an order is opened.
 After this order is placed, it does not stop there.
 The trade has to be managed to ensure either profit is secured at the right levels or the bias is invalidated.

-For instance, two consecutively losses were taken.
+For instance, two consecutive losses were taken.
 On the third trade, a take profit of 1:4 was hit.

-A forex trader with consistent risk broke even on the losses up and made a bit more to top it off.
+A forex trader with consistent risk broke even and made a bit more to top it off.

 Let’s take a look at a trader who over-leveraged on his first two losses.
 Due to fear, on the third trade, he reduced his lot size because of fear.
-The gains, in this case, would not cover up for the loss.
+In this case, the gains would not cover the loss.

 It is so important to have a standard risk in your trading plan.
 It improves returns and trading psychology as a whole.

-Also, on an occasion where three losses are taken in a row, take a break from the charts to clear your head.
+Also, when three losses are taken in a row, take a break from the charts to clear your head.

-Lastly, don’t be greedy, take partials at certain profit levels.
+Lastly, don’t be greedy; take partial at certain profit levels.
 Worst case scenario, employ a trailing stop loss.